GuillaumeIsabelleX/metazot/README.md

 = 1.2 =

 * Optimized JavaScript functions.
 Fixed some grammatical errors on the Help page.
 More selective loading of JavaScript.
-And most importantly ... added a Zotpress widget option.
-This also means you can have more than one Zotpress call on a single page.
+And most importantly ... added a Metazot widget option.
+This also means you can have more than one Metazot call on a single page.

 = 1.1 =